OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 2. If you are are signed into Office, a list of your files and folders on OneDrive will appear below the button.
 This may take more than 15 seconds the first time.

 3. If you are not signed into Office, a popup will open and prompt you to sign in.
-After you have completed the sign-in, the list of your files and folders will appear after a few seconds. *You do not press the button a second time.*
+After you have completed the sign-in, the list of your files and folders will appear after a few seconds. *You should not press the button a second time.*

 > [!NOTE]
 > If you were previously signed on to Office with a different ID, and some Office applications that were open at the time are still open, Office may not reliably change your ID even if it appears to have done so in PowerPoint.
 If this happens, the call to Microsoft Graph may fail or data from the previous ID may be returned.
 To prevent this, be sure to *close all other Office applications* before you press **Get My Files from OneDrive**.